ppradillos/log4embedded/README.md

 This package is all you need to integrate the log4embedded as dynamic library in your project.
 Take it to where you need it.

-- Please, note this scripts depend heaviliy in a set of toolchain files that are provided in the [cmake_build_utilities](https://github.com/ppradillos/log4embedded/tree/master/cmake_build_utilities) folder:
+- Please, note these scripts depend heaviliy in a set of toolchain files that are provided in the [cmake_build_utilities](https://github.com/ppradillos/log4embedded/tree/master/cmake_build_utilities) folder.
+Each of them for a different platform and architecture.
+Asuming GCC:
 	* x86_64 Linux
  	* ARM Linux
  	* AARCH64 Linux